WSTG - Latest

 Sensitive Information in Logs

-Some applications might, for example, use GET requests to forward form data which will be seen in the server logs.
-This means that server logs might contain sensitive information (such as usernames as passwords, or bank account details).
+Some applications might, for example, use GET requests to forward form data which can be seen in the server logs.
+This means that server logs might contain sensitive information (such as usernames and passwords, or bank account details).
 This sensitive information can be misused by an attacker if they obtained the logs, for example, through administrative interfaces or known web server vulnerabilities or misconfiguration (like the well-known

 server-status misconfiguration in Apache-based HTTP servers).

 Event logs will often contain data that is useful to an attacker (information leakage) or can be used directly in exploits:

 - Internal IP addresses

 - Less sensitive personal data (e.g. email addresses, postal addresses and telephone numbers associated with named individuals)

 Also, in some jurisdictions, storing some sensitive information in log files, such as personal data, might oblige the enterprise to apply the data protection laws that they would apply to their backend databases to log files too.
 And failure to do so, even unknowingly, might carry penalties under the data protection laws that apply.

 - Sensitive personal data and some forms of personally identifiable information (PII)